giantswarm/releases/aws/v16.0.0/README.md

     * 1 Kubernetes CVE;
     * 1 Go CVE.

 > **_Warning:_** Starting with this release new clusters have to be created in the organization's namespace.
 Any new cluster defined in a different namespace is going to be rejected.
 Automation that creates Cluster CRs directly needs to be updated to define these clusters in the organization's namespace.
+Existing clusters are not impacted by this change and will be migrated later.

 ## Change details